Rose West: Anne Marie West

 In September 1972, the Wests led eight-year-old Anne Marie to the cellar at 25 Cromwell Street.
 The child was ordered to undress, with Rose tearing her dress from her body upon noting the child's hesitation.
 She was then stripped naked, bound to a mattress and gagged before Fred raped her with Rose's active encouragement.
-After the rape, Rose explained to the child: "Everybody does it to every girl.
+After the rape, Rose followed Anna Marie to the bathroom and handed her a sanitary towel, explaining to the child, "Everybody does it to every girl.
 It's a father's job.
 Don't worry, and don't say anything to anybody."
 Making clear these sexual assaults would continue, Fred and Rose then threatened the child with severe beatings if they ever received word she had divulged the sexual abuse she endured at their hands.

-Rose occasionally sexually abused Anne Marie herself, and later took extreme gratification in degrading her with acts such as binding her to various items of furniture before encouraging Fred to rape her, or forcing her to perform household chores while wearing sexual devices and a mini-skirt.
+Rose occasionally sexually abused Anne Marie herself, and later took extreme gratification in degrading her with acts such as binding her to various items of furniture before encouraging Fred to rape her, or forcing her to perform household chores while wearing sexual devices and a miniskirt.
 Fred and Rose forced Anne Marie into prostitution from the age of 13, telling clients she was aged 16.
 Rose was always present in the room when these acts occurred to ensure the girl did not reveal her true age.
 On one occasion when Anne Marie was aged 13 or 14, Rose took her to a local pub, insisting she drink several glasses of barley wine.
 Several hours later, Fred arrived at the pub to collect Rose and Anne Marie.
-Once they had left the premises, Anne Marie was bundled into her father's van and beaten by Rose, who asked her: "Do you think you could be my friend?" before she was sexually abused by her father and stepmother.
+Once they had left the premises, Anne Marie was bundled into her father's van and beaten by Rose, who asked her, "Do you think you could be my friend?" before she was sexually abused by her father and stepmother.